 What is a Laser Skin Resurfacing?

 Laser skin resurfacing is used to minimize the appearance of fine lines and wrinkles.
-The procedure is most commonly performed around the mouth and eyes, but is also effective on facial scars and areas of uneven pigmentation.
+The procedure is most commonly performed around the mouth and eyes but is also effective on facial scars and areas of uneven pigmentation.

-The best results with quickest recovery are obtained when patients adhere to a strict skin preparation program.
+The best results with the quickest recovery are obtained when patients adhere to a strict skin preparation program.
 Your personalized program and recovery period can be determined during your consultation.